JuliaLang/julia/README.md

       *Best timing for each benchmark taken from all optimization levels (-O0 through -O3).

 Julia beats other high-level systems on most micro-benchmarks, with a few exceptions for Matlab and JavaScript.
-Julia's LLVM JIT code even manages to beat C++ by 25% on the pi summation benchmark and by a small margin on random matrix multiplication.
+Julia's LLVM JIT code even manages to beat C++ by 25% on the pi summation benchmark.
 Relative performance between languages on [other systems](#Supported-Platforms) is similar.
 Matlab's ability to beat both C and Julia by such a large margin on random matrix multiplication comes from its use of the proprietary [Intel Math Kernel Library](http://en.wikipedia.org/wiki/Math_Kernel_Library), which has extremely optimized code for matrix multiplication.
 Users who have a licensed copy of MKL can use it with Julia, but the default BLAS is a high quality open source implementation (see <a href="#Required-Build-Tools-External-Libraries">below</a> for more details).